 Pass It On: At Work, Caring About How You Present Yourself Is Not The Same As Being Inauthentic

 In Pass It On, two seasoned entrepreneurs help women navigate modern-day career conundrums.
-In this installment, we ask — how much does the way we dress and present ourselves matter?
+In this installment, we ask — how much does the way we dress and present ourselves at work matter?

 In many workplaces, traditional dresscodes and other trappings of professional presentation are considered outdated.
 But we sat down with The Swaddle’s founder Karla Bookman, and investor/strategist Rupa Pandit, to find out whether — and why — we still need to think about how we present ourselves in a professional setting.